Myraida Chaves: Show business career

-Returning to Puerto Rico, Chaves was hired by Puerto Rican television's canal 2, to host a show, alongside former Menudo member Rene Farrait, which was named Juventud '83 (Youth 83), a game show aimed at teenagers and college-aged young adults.
+Returning to Puerto Rico, Chaves was hired by Puerto Rican television's Channel 2, to host a show, alongside former Menudo member Rene Farrait, which was named Juventud '83 (Youth 83), a game show aimed at teenagers and college-aged young adults.
 Later, Fernando Sallaberry, another former member of Menudo, substituted Farrait as co-host of the show along with Chaves.
 By then, Chaves was becoming known in her native Puerto Rico, both as a budding television celebrity and as the daughter of Awilda Carbia.
 Juventud '83s name was changed to Juventud '84 in 1984.
-In 1985, canal 2 decided, in order so that they would not have to change the show's name every new year, to rename the show Adelante Juventud, and Chaves was joined by Braulio Castillo, hijo as her new show co-host.
+In 1985, Channel 2 decided, so that they would not have to change the show's name every year, to rename the show to Adelante Juventud, and Chaves was joined by Braulio Castillo Jr. as her new co-host.

-Chaves tried her luck as a theatrical actress during 1984, participating in 40 Quilates (40 Carats), where she acted along with her mom and with Benito Mateo (who co-starred with her mom in a show named En Casa de Juanma y Wiwi), José Reymundi and Daniel Lugo, all of them experienced television actors.
+Chaves tried her luck as a theatrical actress during 1984, participating in 40 Quilates (40 Carats), where she acted alongside her mom, Benito Mateo (who co-starred with her mom in a show named En Casa de Juanma y Wiwi), José Reymundi and Daniel Lugo, all of them experienced television actors.
 In 1985, Chaves acted in En Paños Menores (In Light Clothing), again with her mom and also with her television co-host Braulio Castillo Jr.

-In 1986, Chaves became a television producer when canal 11 of Puerto Rico hired her to produce their nightly edition of their television news show, Las Noticias (The News).
-She soon joined Las Noticias' on-camera staff as a news reporter herself.
+In 1986, Chaves became a television producer when Channel 11 of Puerto Rico hired her to produce their nightly edition of their television news show, Las Noticias (The News).
+She soon joined Las Noticias on-camera staff as a news reporter herself.
 She also became a theatrical producer; one of her notable productions was named Desconcertados (Disconcerted, a play on the Spanish word for musical concerts, Concierto), in which her mom participated along with other well known Puerto Rican entertainers.
 Desconcertados was produced by Escarcha Inc., a company which was owned by Chaves and her siblings.

-Chaves returned to canal 2 in 1993, when she and Jennifer Wolff began hosting Estudio 2, which served as a bridge for Chaves to later on join canal 2's news show, Telenoticias en Accion (Action News), once again, as a television reporter.
+Chaves returned to Channel 2 in 1993, when she and Jennifer Wolff began hosting Estudio 2, which served as a bridge for Chaves to later on join Channel 2's news show, Telenoticias en Accion (Action News), once again, as a television reporter.